NUbee65/Weather-Pattern-Correlation-Part-2/Case homework/WebVisualizations/README.md

 For the bonus, I added my own data.
 I added Northern and Southern Hemisphere graphs.
 And I added my own analysis and discussion.

-I tried very hard to make the Northern and Souther Hemisphere images modal, which involved a lot of work on the style.css and script.js files.
+I tried very hard to make the Northern and Southern Hemisphere images modal, which involved a lot of work on the style.css and script.js files.
 I could get the style and javascript code to work inside the html files.
 But unfortunately, I haven't had enough experience with modal javascript files and modal style.css code and modal html code together to know exactly why I couldn't get everything to operate.

 In any event, I cleaned out the modal code and the javascript link in question within the html files.